MitocGroup/www/process/PROC-002-offboarding.md

 ## 8. Access to building (if applicable)

-Buidling Adminsitrator must - delete access from Building's database, imediatly after the employee is leaving the building
+Building Administrator must - delete access from Building's database, immediately after the employee is leaving the building